By Bo Hanson – 4x Olympian, Coaching Consultant & Director of Athlete Assessments

 - When not the one speaking, the classic High I spends the majority of their time thinking of what they are going to say rather than focusing on and considering what is being said to them.
 A High I with a low S will be talkative and restless in a conversation – they are often caught out looking and finding someone else to talk to and make a connection with, even while they are “communicating” with you.
 Most coaches and fellow athletes find this massively frustrating.
 This identifies a key adaptation that High I Style athletes need to make.

 - So when talking to an Influence Style athlete always be brief, upbeat, energetic and big picture focused.
 Ensure you outline their role or the basic plan BUT follow up with a question to them to ensure they are on the same page as you.
 Then let them get out there and do it.

 Steady Style Athletes

 The High Steady Style athlete (High S’s) is seen as the most effective listener.
-High S’s are slower paced, less talkative, relationship focused and team oriented.
+High S’s are slower-paced, less talkative, relationship focused and team -orientated.

 - High S’s listen for how things will work.
 They want to know you as the coach are prepared with a plan (they do not need to know the details) and have ensured there are not going to be any surprises.

 - High S’s listen for teamwork, and how their role will benefit the team.

 - The High S is conflict averse.
 They want harmony so listen for evidence of this.
 When a coach talks about, “working together”, “being harmonious” “team work”, “selfless behavior” or putting the “team first”, this is all music to a High S’s ears (which by the way, they are likely to have a song in their head as well, due to their often auditory preference).

 - They are unlikely to interrupt a speaker and they prefer things to move at a slower, steadier pace, and are reticent to upset the status quo – which means you will seldom see a High S walking away from someone who is in the middle of telling a story (no matter how much that story may go on and on).